 Why feed your cat snacks that can cause tooth decay and cavities when wheatgrass is a much cheaper and healthier option?
 This way, you will worry less about their dental health.
 Treating dental issues in cats will leave a massive dent in your bank account.

 5. Slows Down the Aging Process

-Chlorophyll is one of the nutrients in wheatgrass, and it is proven to being a blood booster and slowing down the aging process.
+Chlorophyll is one of the nutrients in wheatgrass, and it is proven to be a blood booster that slows down the aging process.
 Your cat will not only generate more potent blood but also look younger.